-Before we talk about what to pack in your Get Home Bag, let’s go over some of the scenarios which might make it hard to get home.
+Before we talk about what to pack, let’s go over some of the scenarios which might make it hard to get home.

 Once the immediate threat is over, you face the challenge of getting home.
 Take what happened after the 2011 earthquake and tsunami in Japan.
 Over 5 million commuters were stranded without a way home.